27ahmad/Medicine-Recommendation-System/README.md

 ## Project Overview

 This project aims to create a medicine recommendation system based on symptoms provided by the user.
 The system is built using machine learning models trained on a dataset of symptoms and their corresponding diagnoses.
-The frontend is designed using Bootstrap for an intuitive user interface.
+The frontend is designed using Bootstrap for an intuitive user interface and the backend is built in flask.

 ## Table of Contents